-In Bias, producer/director Robin Hauser explores the phenomenon of bias, with a focus on racial and gender bias—specifically unconscious bias, the kind of bias human beings tend to deny.
+In Bias, Marin County’s Robin Hauser explores the phenomenon of bias, with a focus on racial and gender bias, and an emphasis on unconscious bias—the kind of bias human beings tend to deny.

-Hauser interviews authorities, people on the street, and successful business people as she learns the evolutionary source of bias, the damaging impact unconscious bias on us as individuals and a society, and ways we may liberate ourselves from its impact.
+Hauser interviews authorities, people on the street, and successful business people as she learns the evolutionary source of bias, the damaging impact of unconscious bias on us as individuals and a society, and ways we may liberate ourselves from this impact.

 Being a subject of her own film, Hauser learns, to her chagrin, the biases found in her own psyche—an inevitable consequence for a filmmaker serious about her topic.
 One way she learned about her unconscious biases was through an ‘implicit bias test’ from Harvard University via Project Implicit.

 Spoiler Alert: Learning about our biases is just the first step.
 It requires more learning and training for us to be free from their impacts on our behavior.
-The film covers elaborate simulation trainings—including virtual reality—to help reduce the negative effects of unconscious bias on our behavior.
-We see trainings crucial for police officers, as well as those who are in positions of power who do not want their decisions to be driven by unconscious bias.
+Hauser covers elaborate simulation trainings—including virtual reality—to reduce the negative effects of unconscious bias.
+We also see trainings crucial for police officers, as well as those who are in positions of power who do not want their decisions to be driven by unconscious bias.

 Bias is a crucial, powerful exposé of ourselves.
 The film righteously demands our close attention to its topic.
 For those who comply with this opportunity to learn, it will catalyze shifts of thoughts, minds, and, especially, behaviors.